Esri/storymap-journal/README.md

 ```

 ## Developer guide
-This developer guide is intended for developers that wants to modify behavior or add new functionalities to the Map Journal application.
+This developer guide is intended for developers that wants to modify the behavior or add new functionalities to the Map Journal application.
 It requires knowledge of HTML, Javascript and CSS languages.
 If you only need to customize look and feel, you should be able to do so using the [customize section above](#customize-the-look-and-feel).